ResearchComputingServices/parallel-computing/_episodes/02-speedup-limitations.md

 As this graph demonstrates, there are only so many processors that would be worth assigning to a particular program, as there are diminishing returns with larger numbers of processors.

 In fact, since speedup is a ratio of the sequential to parallel runtimes, the specific running time doesn't matter when expressing this concept.
-This leads us to *Amdahl's Law*: if `k` is the fraction of a sequential code's running time that can be paralellized, then `S(p) = 1/(1-k + k/p)`.
+This leads us to *Amdahl's Law*: if `k` is the fraction of a sequential code's running time that can be parallelized, then `S(p) = 1/(1-k + k/p)`.

 We can see the effect of varying values of `k` in the following graph.
 Even a small section of sequential code imposes a practical limit in parallel programs.